Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > interface ConcreteDerived<P, Q> : Generic<Int, String>
 >
 > // A well-formed PACT with a single iPACT supertype
-> // P and Q are type parameters of Derived2,
+> // P and Q are type parameters of GenericDerived,
 > //   used as type arguments of Generic
 > interface GenericDerived<P, Q> : Generic<P, Q>
 >